WebOrigami/docs/src/content/framework/intro6.md

 - An `index.html` page, with HTML to create a tile for each team member.
 - A `team` folder, with individual HTML pages for each team member.

-If you browse the `dist` route in the served site, you should see a functionally identical About Us area — only this one is backed entirely by static files.
+If you browse the `dist` route in the served site, you should see a fully functional About Us area that's identical to the one visible at the `src` route — only the `dist` version is backed entirely by static files.

 Some of the source files you created by hand or copied in, such as `styles.css`, are necessary to run the site.
 Others are not necessary.
 It's possible to filter out the files you don't need, but for now we can leave those files in the `dist` folder; deploying them would be harmless.